Dealing with Taboo Socio-cultural and Health Perspectives on Menstruation

 Furthermore, in a patriarchal society, males should also be included in group teachings held on pubertal changes in both sexes.
 Also, community should be encouraged to allocate a portion of their monthly maintenance capital on construction of female friendly toilets.
 At the national level, we can look forward for integration of menstrual hygiene as a part of primary class curriculum.
 By practicing these strategies from simple to complex level, nurses would be able to minimize violation of human rights, promote better women’s health and facilitate fulfilment of millennium development goals.

 About the Author: Mashal Shoukat is currently a fourth year nursing student at AKUSONAM, Pakistan.
-She can [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2015.